NSW Cup: 2021–present: Knock-on Effect NSW Cup

-On November 10, 2020, the NSWRL confirmed that the NSW Cup would return in 2021 with a 10-team competition, however Canterbury would no longer hold naming rights.
-A a new naming rights partner is expected to be revealed prior to season launch on 3 March 2021.
+On 10 November 2020, the NSWRL confirmed that the NSW Cup would return in 2021 with a 10-team competition, however Canterbury would no longer hold naming rights.
+A new naming rights partner was revealed prior to the season launch on 3 March 2021.

-On January 28, 2021, it was announced that the Canberra Raiders would be returning to the competition, fielding their own team or the first time since the 2007 season, thus increasing the number of competing teams to 11 in 2021.
-The competition is due to commence March 13, 2021.
+On 28 January 2021, it was announced that the Canberra Raiders would be returning to the competition, fielding their own team or the first time since the 2007 season, thus increasing the number of competing teams to 11 in 2021.
+The competition commenced on 13 March 2021.

-On March 3, 2021, a new naming rights sponsor, The Knock-On Effect, was named at the launch of the 2021 season.
+On 3 March 2021, a new naming rights sponsor, The Knock-On Effect, was named at the launch of the 2021 season.
 The new partnership will be in place for the next three years replacing the previous sponsor, Canterbury NZ.

-For the second consecutive year, the competition was cancelled on August 10, 2021, after completion of 15 out of 24 scheduled rounds, due to the ongoing COVID-19 pandemic.
+For the second consecutive year, the competition was cancelled on 10 August 2021, after completion of 15 out of 24 scheduled rounds, due to the ongoing COVID-19 pandemic.